initialed85/initialed85.github.io/content/posts/how-to-write-code-like-a-dinosaur.md

-I'm pretty comfortable with Go both personally and professionally, but my approach to [polyglotism](https://en.wikipedia.org/wiki/Polyglot_(computing)) is quite naive and reflects my lack of detail in that I tend to write one language much like I write another in sort of a "lowest common denominator" approach (and as such I'm rarely maximising the full features of a language).
+I'm pretty comfortable with Go both personally and professionally, but my approach to [polyglotism](https://en.wikipedia.org/wiki/Polyglot_(computing)) is quite naive and reflects my lack of detail in that I tend to write one language much like I write another with sort of a "lowest common denominator" approach (and as such I'm rarely maximising the full features of a language).

 For example a serious Go coder would probably have channels in front of the socket.